sysgears/grain-theme-octopress/README.md

-grain-themes
+Grain Themes
 ============

-Themes for Grain framework.
+This is a repository of website themes for Grain framework.

+Each theme is kept in the separate root folder.